-Published by Michael Buckley, Creative Director • One month ago
+Published by Michael Buckley, Creative Director • 2 months ago

 The first iPhone became commercially available in 2008, and in 2009, only 0.7% of people were viewing websites on a mobile device.
 Nearly a decade later, in 2018, 52.2% of people reported viewing webpages from their mobile devices.

 Over the years, Harborside has created dozens of websites for our products and clients.
 A decade ago, the furthest thing from our minds was how these sites appeared on mobile devices or smartphones.
 However, today, creating sites with a mobile-first experience is a standard in media and in Harborside’s overall design strategy.

 The dramatic shift in user information consumption has changed the landscape of what web designers once had down pat.
 However, the primary purpose of a website remains—to provide information to a user in a clear, easy-to-use format.
 The challenges of designing and developing modern-day websites can be at once challenging and exciting.
 There are many problems to solve, such as menu navigation solutions, dynamic content, and seamless user experience.
 Users must be able to find what they need quickly and easily.